 All documents must be originals.
 Photocopies will not be accepted.

-The mailing address for renewing a passport is located below and in the instructions that accompany the DS-82 application form.
+The mailing address for renewing a passport is located below and in the instruct-tions accompanying the DS-82 application.

-Gather your signed application, your required documents, the correct fees, and put them in a secure envelope.
-Use either a strong padded envelope or one of the woven types, and seal it securely.
+Gather your signed application, all required documents, the correct fee, and put them in a secure envelope.
+Use either a strong padded envelope or one of the woven types and seal it securely.

-For renewing a passport in the normal passport processing time, send your documents to:
+If renewing a passport in the normal [not expedited] processing time, send your documents to:

 National Passport Processing Center